alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 - highlight patterns that may be useful to explore further

 These measures should be interpreted in context rather than treated as standalone indicators of performance.

+Add dimensions and metrics into the Settings column in the order specified.
+Unless otherwise stated, leave all other settings at their default values.

 ## How many users access this content?